HOUDZZZ/M-tros_map/README.md

 # Métros_map
-As part of an assignment for a data analyst trainee, I'm giving the code I used to create the map of Rennes, France, which contains the polylines of metro lines A and B.
+As part of an assignment for a data analyst training program, I'm giving the code I used to create the map of Rennes, France, which contains the polylines of metro lines A and B.